-- Woodman's is requesting declaratory relief to obtain relief from uncertainty and insecurity with respect to its rights and status as a customer vis-à-vis Clorox and Clorox Sales under the terms and provisions of the Robinson Patman Act.
-The need for seeking declaratory relief arises out of Clorox's expressed determination to place Woodman's into a separate "channel" or category from its two primary competitors, Sam's Club and Costco, and then use that classification as an excuse for discriminating against Woodman's in violation of 15 U.S.C.A. §§ 13(a), 13(d) and 13(e). - 58.
-Resolution of this question will resolve whether Clorox and Clorox Sales can or cannot lawfully discriminate against Woodman's under the provisions of the Robinson Patman Act identified in the previous paragraph. - 59.
-Woodman's seeks a ruling permanently declaring that there is no valid basis, under the provisions of the Robinson Patman Act, for Clorox to place Woodman's, as an operator of retail grocery stores, into a separate "channel" or classification from Sam's Club or Costco, when those stores are also selling commodities of like grade and quality at retail, and then using its arbitrary placement of Woodman's into that channel or classification as a justification: - a. for discriminating as to price, under 15 U.S.C.A. § 13(a); or, - b. for paying or contracting for the payment of anything of value to or for the benefit of a customer of such person in the course of such commerce as compensation or in consideration for any services or facilities furnished by or through such customer in connection with the processing, handling, sale, or offering for sale of any products or commodities manufactured, sold, or offered for sale by such person, unless such payment or consideration is available on proportionally equal
+- 81. Woodman's is requesting declaratory relief to obtain relief from uncertainty and insecurity with respect to its rights and status as a customer vis-à-vis Clorox under the terms and provisions of the Robinson-Patman Act.
+The need for seeking declaratory relief arises out of Clorox's expressed determination to place Woodman's into a separate "channel" or category from its two primary competitors, Sam's Club and Costco, and then use that classification as an excuse for discriminating against Woodman's in violation of 15 U.S.C.A. §§ 13(a), 13(d) and 13(e). - Woodman's is also seeking declaratory relief because of the facts set forth more particularly in Document 24, and at paragraphs 17, 19 and 38 of this Amended Complaint, establishing that Clorox and as-yet unnamed club stores have unlawfully acted as a conspiracy to exclude Woodman's and other retailers from competition in the sale of Clorox large pack products, in violation of 15 U.S.C.A. § 1, as revealed by Clorox's expressed determination to place Woodman's into a separate "channel" or category from its two primary competitors, Sam's Club and Costco, and then use that classification as an excuse for discriminating against Woodman's in violation of 15 U.S.C.A. § 1. - 83.
+Resolution of this question will resolve whether Clorox can or cannot lawfully discriminate against Woodman's under the provisions of the 15 U.S.C.A. §§ (1), of the Sherman Act, and 15 U.S.C.A. §§ 13(a), 13(d) and 13(e) of the Robinson-Patman Act. - Woodman's seeks a ruling permanently declaring that there is no valid basis, under the provisions of the Sherman Act and/or the Robinson-Patman Act, for Clorox to place Woodman's, as an operator of retail grocery stores, into a separate "channel" or classification from any club store, when those stores are also selling commodities of like grade and quality at retail, and then using its arbitrary placement of Woodman's into that channel or classification as a justification:

-- terms to all other customers competing in the distribution of such products or commodities, under 15 U.S.C.A. § 13(d); or, - c. for discriminating in the furnishing of any services or facilities connected with the processing, handling, sale, or offering for sale of such commodity so purchased upon terms not accorded to all purchasers on proportionally equal terms. - 60.
-Woodman's reserves the right to seek supplemental relief, following an affirmative ruling on this request for declaratory relief, for any damages it may have sustained since filing this action.
+- a. for discriminating as to price, under 15 U.S.C.A. § 13(a); or, - b. for paying or contracting for the payment of anything of value to or for the benefit of a customer of such person in the course of such commerce as compensation or in consideration for any services or facilities furnished by or through such customer in connection with the processing, handling, sale, or offering for sale of any products or commodities manufactured, sold, or offered for sale by such person, unless such payment or consideration is available on proportionally equal terms to all other customers competing in the distribution of such products or commodities, under 15 U.S.C.A. § 13(d); or, - c. for discriminating in the furnishing of any services or facilities connected with the processing, handling, sale, or offering for sale of such commodity so purchased upon terms not accorded to all purchasers on proportionally equal terms. - Woodman's reserves the right to seek supplemental relief, following an affirmative ruling on this request for declaratory relief, for any damages it may have sustained since filing this action.